Learn how GPT-5 enhances stock analysis and trading with powerful insights, chart patterns, and data-backed strategies for better investments.

 - Supplement with Raw Data: Export candlestick data (open, high, low, close, volume) from platforms like TradingView in CSV format.
 This gives GPT-5 a reliable dataset to measure swings, ranges, and volatility.

-If you want to standardize chart context (levels, structure shifts, and trend state) before prompting GPT-5, LuxAlgo provides TradingView-focused algorithms that can help define consistent inputs to the analysis (trend bias, key zones, and confirmation logic).
-You can explore those in LuxAlgo’s TradingView algorithms.
+If you want to standardize chart context—levels, structure shifts, and trend state—before prompting GPT-5, LuxAlgo provides TradingView-focused algorithms that can help define more consistent inputs to the analysis.
+You can explore those here: LuxAlgo Algos.

 Tailor the Prompt